 Because the reports exclusively focus on the sessions that led up to conversions, Multi-Channel Funnels gives you insight into the role that display played —and the role that specific ads, creatives, etc. played—in your conversions.
 For example:

 What keywords did eventual customers search for after they saw a display ad?
 Go to Conversions > Multi-Channel Funnels > Top Conversion Paths.
-Click the CM filter at the top of the report.
+Click the CM360 filter at the top of the report.

 The Conversions > Attribution Reports

 The Model Comparison Tool allows you to compare different models of assigning credit to display.
 Choose from several basic models of assigning credit for display clicks and impressions, or create your own model that assigns credit for clicks and impressions in the way that makes most sense for your business.

 Compare attribution models to identify Campaign Manager 360 advertisements that may be over- or undervalued in your current attribution model and adjust investments accordingly.

 Use the Model Comparison ToolTo use a basic attribution model: Click the CM360 filter at the top of the report.
 Select one or more attribution models from the drop-downs above the table.
 Then, select a primary dimension to evaluate the desired aspect of Campaign Manager 360 campaigns, such as campaign, site, placement, ad, or creative.

 To create a custom model: Select Create new custom model from the Select model drop-down menu.
 Name your model, and choose one of the five baseline models to determine how to distribute credit to touch points in the conversion path.